Azumaya Objects in Triangulated Bicategories: Homotopical Brauer Groups

 One minor subtlety remains in the choice of equivalence relation with which we form a Brauer group.
 There are two standard choices, Eilenberg-Watts equivalence and Brauer equivalence.
 We finish by showing that the two resulting groups are isomorphic.
 This is a classical fact for discrete rings which holds for formal reasons. \begin{defn}[Brauer equivalence] Two $k$-algebras $A_1$ and $A_2$ are called (topological) Brauer equivalent if there are faithful, dualizable, cofibrant $k$-modules $M_1$ and $M_2$ such that

-as $k$-algebras. \end{defn} \begin{prop}[{\cite[2.4]{BRS10Brauer}}] The collection of Azumaya $k$-algebras modulo Brauer equivalence forms a group. \end{prop} \begin{lem} The group of Brauer equivalence classes of Azumaya $k$-algebras is isomorphic to the group of Eilenberg-Watts equivalence classes of such algebras. \end{lem} \begin{proof} Brauer equivalence implies Eilenberg-Watts equivalence and thus there is a surjective group homomorphism from Azumaya algebras modulo Brauer equivalence to Azumaya algebras modulo Eilenberg-Watts equivalence.
+as $k$-algebras. \end{defn} \begin{prop}[{\cite[2.4]{BRS10Brauer}}] The collection of Azumaya $k$-algebras modulo Brauer equivalence forms a group. \end{prop} \begin{lem} The group of Brauer equivalence classes of Azumaya $k$-algebras is isomorphic to the group of Eilenberg-Watts equivalence classes of such algebras. \end{lem} \begin{proof} For a dualizable $k$-module $M$, $F_k(M,M)$ is always Eilenberg-Watts equivalent to $k$.
+So if $A_1$ is Brauer equivalent to $A_2$ then it is Eilenberg-Watts equivalent to $A_2$.
+Therefore Brauer equivalence implies Eilenberg-Watts equivalence and there is a surjective group homomorphism from Azumaya algebras modulo Brauer equivalence to Azumaya algebras modulo Eilenberg-Watts equivalence.
 But if $A$ is Eilenberg-Watts equivalent to the ground ring, $k$, then there is an invertible bimodule $M$ giving the equivalence, and $A \hty F_k(M,M)$, so $A$ is also Brauer equivalent to $k$.
 Thus this homomorphism is an isomorphism. \end{proof}